 Savings and Debt Challenges and Opportunities: drawing on the lived experience of low income savers

-Event hosted by CHASM and jointly run with the Financial Health Exchange (Toynbee Hall)
+This event was hosted by CHASM and jointly run with the Financial Health Exchange (Toynbee Hall).

-This Summit, following on from our successful Savings Summit in May 2016, will look at developing further the themes explored there, including:
+This Summit, following on from our successful Savings Summit in May 2016, looked at developing further the themes explored there, including:

 - failures of the market to recognise and support existing savings behaviour;